LeandroMonteiroCritical/native-order-app-exercise/README.md

 ### Centralized Color Scheme

-The app implements a comprehensive color system for consistent theming:
+The app implements a comprehensive color system with a **single source of truth** approach:

 **Color Categories:**